Captain America: Powers, abilities, and equipment

-The Super-Soldier Serum has enhanced Captain America's strength, speed, agility, endurance, intelligence, reflexes, reaction time, and natural self-healing ability to the peak of human physical perfection.
-His physical conditioning surpasses that of any Olympic athlete in history, including even the most highly trained elite competitors.
+The Super-Soldier Serum with which he was injected greatly enhanced Captain America's strength, speed, agility, endurance, reflexes, reaction time, and natural self-healing ability.
 Additionally, he is a master tactician and field commander, and a master of numerous forms of martial arts.
-His primary fighting styles include boxing, judo, and his own unique acrobatic hand-to-hand combat style, though he is not limited to these.
-Combined with his physical prowess, gymnastic ability, and endurance, he is the ultimate human combatant and one of the greatest martial artists in the Marvel Universe.
-The precise parameters of Captain America's physical prowess vary across stories due to editorial dictates and artistic license taken by authors; Steve Englehart was given an editorial order to give the character superhuman strength in the 1970s, but the change did not remain permanent and was soon forgotten.
+His primary fighting styles include boxing, judo, and his own unique acrobatic hand-to-hand combat style.
+The precise parameters of Captain America's physical prowess vary across stories due to editorial dictates and artistic license taken by authors; scripter Steve Englehart received editorial direction to give the character superhuman strength in the early 1970s, but the change did not remain permanent and was soon forgotten.
 Steve Rogers is also a skilled visual artist, having worked as a commercial illustrator prior to joining the military, and several storylines have depicted the character working as a freelance artist.

 The basic design of Captain America's costume has remained largely consistent from its original incarnation in the 1940s.
 Designed by Joe Simon, the costume is based on the United States flag, with Simon likening the character's appearance to that of "a modern-day crusader": chain mail armor, and a helmet adorned with wings in reference to the Roman god Mercury.
 Steve Rogers has worn other costumes when he has adopted alternate superhero alter egos: as Nomad he wears a domino mask and a black and gold suit that is cut to expose his bare chest and stomach, and as The Captain he wears a modified version of the Captain America suit with a red, white, and black design.